reactioncommerce/reaction-docs/README.md

 1. Edit the file and save.
 1. Go to `http://localhost:4242/docs/<YOURMARKDOWNFILE_ID>` to see your changes locally.

+### Removing articles

+Docusaurus v1 does automatic fallback for all articles.
+This means that simply deleting an article from `/public-docs` will not remove it from the current version.
+Even if you delete the link to it from the sidebar, it will still be accessible through search or by typing in the URL.

+To disable fallback and effectively remove an existing article from future and "next" versions and search, add the article ID to the `deletedDocs` object in `siteConfig.js`, under the version that represents the first version in which the article should be removed.
+The version must match one of the strings in `versions.json`.
+(Also delete it from `/public-docs` and remove it from the main sidebars file.)

 ### Documenting unreleased features, changes

 To update docs of unreleased features, you will need to edit existing Markdown files in `public_docs`.
 For example, if you were documenting *upcoming* Reaction API changes to Cart that are merged into `trunk` but not yet tagged in a release, you'd update the `public-docs/cart.md` file.